We are an international swarm without a queen.

 Maria Paasivaara

-Helsinki University of Technology, FinlandVisiting Scholar, MIT Center for Collective Intelligence
+Aalto University, FinlandVisiting Scholar, MIT Center for Collective Intelligence

 Maria studies communication in innovation networks, concentrating especially on communication needs, practices, and problems in innovation networks.
 She has participated in several research projects studying networked product development and supply chain management.
 Her PhD thesis was on “Communication in Product Development Networks”.